Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra

 We can consider the operators $T$, $\nabla$, $J$ as before, because the Hilbert space remains the same.
-However, as was the case for the weights $\tilde{\nu}$ and $\tilde{\mu}$ earlier (Section~\ref{sec2}), the main issues are whether the restriction of the modular automorphism group $(\tilde{\sigma}_t)$ to the $C^*$-algebra level would leave $A$ invariant, and whether the restriction is norm-continuous.
+However, as noted in \S\ref{sub3.6}, we do not know whether the restriction of the modular automorphism group $(\tilde{\sigma}_t)$ to the $C^*$-algebra level would leave $A$ invariant, and whether the restriction is norm-continuous.
 These are not automatic consequences of the modular theory.
-Earlier, for the weights at the base $C^*$-algebra level, we were benefitted by the existence of the canonical idempotent $E$.
+Earlier, for the weights $\nu$ and $\mu$ at the base $C^*$-algebra level, we were benefitted by the existence of the canonical idempotent $E$.
 However, that is not possible this time.
 We need a different approach.